-(a) completion of the general education requirements in
+(a) complete the general education requirements in

-Communication (COM 119, COM 120) English (ENG 120, ENG 201)
+Communication (COM 119, COM 120)

+English (ENG 120, ENG 201)

-Science (SCI 100, 200, 301 or SCI 100 plus two semesters of
+Science (SCI 100 and 200, or SCI 100 plus two semesters of

 Laboratory Science)

 Mathematics (MAT 140 or MAT 143 and one of the following: MAT 142,

 MAT 235, MAT 232)

-(b) a cumulative grade point average of at least 2.33.
+(b) maintain a cumulative grade point average of at least 2.33.

-- (c) must attain a passing score on the PRAXIS I Examination (this is also a graduation requirement).
+(c) attain a passing score on the PRAXIS I Examination (this is also a graduation requirement).

-- (d) pass the English Proficiency Exam.

-- (e) pass the Computer Literacy Exam.
+- (d) pass the English Proficiency Exam. - (e) pass the Computer Literacy Exam.

-- (f) a pre-admission interview.
+(f) complete a pre-admission interview.

 EDU 221 and EDU 230 are open to any student meeting the prerequisites.
-Non-education undergraduate majors may take education courses beyond these if they have satisfied the same general education requirements contained in section (a) above.
+Non-education undergraduate majors may take education courses beyond these if they have satisfied the same general education requirements contained in section (a) above and have the required prerequisite(s) for the selected course.
 Any person holding an earned baccalaureate degree from an accredited institution may enroll in education courses at the undergraduate level with the exception of student teaching.
+Students must demonstrate that they have met the prerequisite(s) for the selected courses by show of prior academic work.